-Italo Lopez Garcia is an associate economist at the RAND Corporation, a Research Fellow of the Institute for the Study of Labor (IZA), and a professor at the Pardee RAND Graduate School.
-His research interests include labor economics and development economics, with a focus on the study of the determinants of human capital investments over the life cycle.
+Italo Lopez Garcia is an economist at the RAND Corporation.
+As a labor economist, his research focus is the study of the determinants of human capital investments over the life cycle.

 Lopez Garcia has studied the role of public and private investments in children.
-Using Randomized Control Trials, he conduced the impact evaluation of a large-scale parenting intervention in Chile, and most recently, he tests different models of delivery of an integrated nutrition education and child stimulation intervention in rural Kenya.
-In other papers, he has written about the importance of the timing of parental income for intergenerational mobility in Norway, and he uses structural models to study marriage, fertility and parental investments decisions in South Korea.
+Using randomized control trials, he conduced the impact evaluation of a large-scale group-based parenting intervention in Chile, and most recently, he co-lead a NICHD grant testing different models of delivery of an integrated nutrition education and child stimulation intervention in rural Kenya.
+In a recent paper, he has written about the importance of the timing of parental income across different stages of childhood for intergenerational mobility.

-Lopez Garcia holds a Ph.D. in economics from University College London, an M.Sc. in economics from the University Pompeu Fabra, Barcelona, and a B.Sc. in industrial engineering from the Catholic University of Valparaiso, Chile.
+Lopez Garcia holds a Ph.D. in economics from University College London and a M.Sc. in economics from the University Pompeu Fabra, Barcelona.